A Well-Lived Life 2 - Book 4 - Elyse - Cover

 “About two weeks ago,” she said.
 “So far, he’s not showing any serious symptoms, but that could happen at any time.”

-“Jess told me that it’s a disease that damages the myelin sheath of neurons and it can affect just about any part of the nervous system.”
+“Jess told me that it’s a disease that damages the myelin sheath of neurons, and it can affect just about any part of the nervous system.”

 She nodded, “That’s right.
 They found it because he had tingling in his fingers and the tip of his nose.
-That led them to do CT scan.”
+That led them to do a CT scan.”

 “Jess said she didn’t know what the treatment was,” I said.